Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step2.md

 To tell Jenkins about this, go to the Jenkins homepage/dashboard (http://localhost:8080).

-Click on Manage Jenkins in the left menu.
-Then click on Global Tool Configuration.
+Click on **Manage Jenkins** in the left menu.
+Then click on **Global Tool Configuration**.

 ![image020](https://user-images.githubusercontent.com/558905/37634639-e22c7ebc-2bcd-11e8-8e26-dd0994f75c10.jpg)

-Scroll down and find the Gradle section.
+Scroll down and find the **Gradle** section.

 ![image021](https://user-images.githubusercontent.com/558905/37634640-e24009fa-2bcd-11e8-9561-10f2d663548f.jpg)

 Click the Add Gradle button.
 A new section pops up on the screen.
 Uncheck the Install automatically box since we don’t want Jenkins to install Gradle for us.
 (We already have it installed.)
 Then, for name, enter `gradle3`.

 This is so we can refer to it by this label.
-For the GRADLE_HOME value, fill in where Gradle is installed - `/usr/share/gradle`.
+For the `GRADLE_HOME` value, fill in where Gradle is installed - `/usr/share/gradle`.

-Your screen should look like the one below.

-Click the Save button to save your global configuration changes.
+Your screen should look like the one below - click the Save button to save your global configuration changes.

 ![image024](https://user-images.githubusercontent.com/558905/37634641-e2513c7a-2bcd-11e8-9a1a-7338c101b1a2.png)